jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 Make a projectile go across the bottom of the screen that will give off different projectiles that "float" to the top of the screen.
 Use parts of example code above for inspiration to start you project

-1. Create a projectile that moves across the bottom of the screen.
+1. Create a projectile that moves across the bottom of the screen
 2. have a new projectile float from the original bottom projectile
 3. Make several of the floating projectiles come from the bottom projectile